isabella232/journeys.en/help/using/alpha/alpha-segment-trigger.md

 1. In the **[!UICONTROL Segment]** field, choose the Adobe Experience Platform segment that will enter the journey, then click **[!UICONTROL Save]**.

+   >[!NOTE]
+   >
+   >Note that you can customize the columns displayed in the list and sort them.

     ![](../assets/segment-trigger-segment-selection.png)

 1. In the **[!UICONTROL Namespace]** field, choose the namespace to use in order to identify the individuals.
 For more on namespaces, refer to [this section](../event/selecting-the-namespace.md).